How and when to pay fees

 Pay securely online

 If you don't use our official NUI Galway Fees Office bank giro your payment may remain unidentified and may not be matched to your student record.
-Late fines are applied to unpaid student records.
+Late fines are applied to unpaid student fees.

 Please note that any payment into our Fees Bank account should be accompanied by a PAC or NUI Galway Student ID number.
 Failure to use this ID number will result in the payment not being matched to your student record.